Truck Driver Workers’ Comp in Georgia

 Workers’ compensation benefits are available for most employees in Georgia, including truck drivers and others employed in the trucking industry.
 However, claiming workers’ compensation for any injured worker is not always easy — and this is particularly true when seeking workers’ comp for truck drivers.

-Even drivers that were hurt outside of Georgia may be able to file for Georgia benefits if certain conditions are met.
+Even drivers that were hurt in truck accidents outside of Georgia may be able to file for Georgia benefits if certain conditions are met.

 If you are a truck driver or work in the trucking industry and have been injured while working, speak at once to a Georgia truck driver workers’ compensation lawyer.
 We can help with your claim and put you on the road to recovery with the benefits you deserve.